nitin-kumar-sde/Low-Level-Design/README.md

 - **𝄜 Controller Layer**: Handles user input and routes requests to the domain layer.
 - **📋 Domain Layer**: Contains core business logic and models.
-- **🔧 DAO Layer**: Responsible for interacting with the database.
+- **🔧 Repository/DAO Layer**: Responsible for interacting with the database.
-- **📎 Accessor Layer**: Handles communication with external services/APIs.
+- **📎 Client Layer**: Handles communication with external services/APIs.

 ## 📁 Sample Folder Structure